cairo-book/cairo-book/src/ch08-02-traits-in-cairo.md

 <!-- TODO NOT AVAILABLE IN CAIRO FOR NOW Using trait bounds to conditionally implement methods -->

-## Managing and using external trait
+## Managing and Using External Trait

 To use traits methods, you need to make sure the correct traits/implementation(s) are imported.
 In some cases you might need to import not only the trait but also the implementation if they are declared in separate modules.
 If `CircleGeometry` implementation was in a separate module/file named _circle_, then to define `boundary` method on `Circle` struct, we'd need to import `ShapeGeometry` trait in _circle_ module.